 6 Given that p-values are affected by the standard errors of the estimated coefficients, the distribution of p-values is also influenced by the sample size.
-Hence, p-values cannot be used to compare persistence in, for example, very short versus large samples.
+Hence, p-values cannot be used to compare persistence between short and large samples, for example.
 Since in our case the sample size is the same for all products (about 100 observations), p-values can be informative in characterizing the non-stationarity properties of the underlying series.